DTC-Inc/backblaze-snapshot-reporting/README.md

 For persistent volumes in Portainer:
 1. First create the volume(s) in Portainer's Volumes section
-2. Make sure to name them exactly as configured (e.g., bbssr_backblaze_data)
+2. Make sure to name them exactly as configured (e.g., bbssr_data)
 3. In the advanced deployment options in Portainer, check "External volumes"

 ### Cloudflare Tunnel Integration (Optional)